 - Support system & access to treatment

 Don’t get discouraged.
-Most people are surprised at how quickly they feel better once they get past initial withdrawal symptoms.
-It may take months before you feel like your brain is completely back to normal, but you’ll feel better as you make progress along the way.
+It may take months before you feel completely back to normal, but you’ll feel better as you make progress along the way.

 You can break down brain recovery into three parts: